goharbor/harbor/tests/testcases/Group2-image-management/2-13-LDAP-user-push-multiple-projects.md

 # Purpose:

-To verify that a non-admin user can create multiple projects in (LDAP mode).
+To verify that a non-admin user can create multiple projects in LDAP mode.

 # References:
 User guide